Jeihunn/django-custom-slugfield/README.md

     ```python
     from django.db import models
-    from .fields import CustomSlugField
+    from services.fields import CustomSlugField

     class MyModel(models.Model):
         title = models.CharField(max_length=255)
-        slug = CustomSlugField(source_field='title', unique=True)
+        slug = CustomSlugField(
+            source_field="title",
+            symbol_mapping="default",
+            unique=True,
+            editable=False,
+        )
     ```

+3. Setting Up in Django Admin:
+    To utilize CustomSlugField in the Django admin interface, include it in your `admin.py` file for the respective app.
+Here’s an example of how you can register `MyModel` with the CustomSlugField in the admin interface:

+    ```python
+    from django.contrib import admin
+    from .models import MyModel

+    @admin.register(models.MyModel)
+    class MyModelAdmin(admin.ModelAdmin):
+        list_display = ("title", "slug")
+        readonly_fields = ("slug",)
+    ```

 ## 🔧 Additional Options

-- **source_field** (*str*): The name of the model field to use as the source for slug generation.
+- `source_field` (*str*): The name of the model field to use as the source for slug generation.
 This field should be a CharField or TextField.
-- **overwrite** (*bool*): If True, the slug will be regenerated and overwritten each time the model instance is saved.
+- `overwrite` (*bool*): If True, the slug will be regenerated and overwritten each time the model instance is saved.
 Defaults to False.
-- **symbol_mapping** (*list, optional*): A list of tuples defining custom symbol replacements for slug generation.
+- `symbol_mapping` (*list, optional*): A list of tuples defining custom symbol replacements for slug generation.
 Each tuple should be in the form (symbol, replacement).
 If "default" is specified, a predefined mapping for common Azerbaijani characters will be used.
-- **allow_manual** (*bool*): If True, the slug field will accept manual input.
+- `allow_manual` (*bool*): If True, the slug field will accept manual input.
 When set to True, the source_field, overwrite, and symbol_mapping options will have no effect.
 Defaults to False.

 ## 💡 Example with Symbol Mapping